We just launched HRIS Sync, automate employee benefits management ⚡️

 Common Concerns About Taking Paternity Leave

-According to a report published by the Irish Examiner in 2020, nearly 50% of fathers entitled to paternity leave and Paternity Benefit don’t claim it.
+According to a special report published by the Irish Examiner in 2020, nearly 50% of fathers entitled to paternity leave and Paternity Benefit don’t claim it.

 Why are fathers reluctant to take paternity leave?